Jetstar: Fleet development

 In October 2011, Qantas Group placed an order for 110 Airbus A320 family aircraft, with 11 allocated to a planned new Qantas Group premium airline in Asia (never actually established) and 99 to various Jetstar-branded airlines including Jetstar Hong Kong, which received aircraft but never commenced operations.
 The order consisted of 32 A320ceos and 78 A320neos, with scope to convert some to the larger A321s.

 In 2014, Qantas Group converted 21 orders for the A320ceo to the newer re-engined A320neos, taking the total A320neo family aircraft on order to 99.

 In 2016, the operator or operators of the A320neos and A321neos (Jetstar or Qantas) remained unspecified.

-In November 2017, the order consisted 54 A320neos and 45 A321neos as some of the A320neo orders were converted to A321neos.
+In November 2017, the order consisted of 54 A320neos and 45 A321neos as some of the A320neo orders were converted to A321neos.

 In February 2018, 18 A321neo orders were converted to the longer-range A321LRs to allow Jetstar Airways to deploy some of its Boeing 787s onto other routes.

 In June 2019, at the Paris Air Show, Qantas Group converted 26 more A321neo orders to the ultra-long-range A321XLR and 10 more A321neo orders to the longer-range A321LR.
 In addition, 10 further A321XLRs were ordered.
 Total orders for the A320neo family were 109: 45 A320neos, 28 A321LRs, and 36 A321XLRs.
 How these planes will be distributed throughout the Qantas Group has not been announced; 28 of the 36 A321XLRs on order have been earmarked for Qantas by ex-CEO Alan Joyce.
 In July 2022, the airline took its first A321LR.

+In May 2022, with the Qantas Group confirming its Project Sunrise and Winton aircraft orders, the group combined Jetstar's outstanding A320neo family order to a single Qantas Group order, this included allocating 20 A321XLR for Jetstar.
+In August 2025, this was readjusted to 12 aircraft, with an announcement that aircraft are to be configured in a two class configuration.

 In November 2023, Jetstar announced a major revamp of its fleet of 11 Boeing 787-8 Dreamliners from late 2025.
 The multi-million dollar aircraft upgrade will have new RECARO Seats in business and economy (with the business class offering increasing from 21 to 44), a lie-flat crew rest area, Wi-Fi connectivity to replace entertainment screens and a new livery to match the Airbus A321LR.

-In August 2025, Qantas Group ordered an additional 20 A321XLRs to increase the total A321XLR order to 56, out of which 48 aircraft will be allocated to Qantas, and the remaining 8 to Jetstar.